egor-tensin/blog/_posts/2020-05-20-makefile-escaping.md

       escape = $(subst ','\'',$(1))

-  Use it to safeguard against single quote characters in your variables/function outputs.
+  It protects against quite characters in command arguments.
   You can then replace things like `'$(dangerous_variable)'` or `'$(shell your-command arg1 arg2)'` with `'$(call escape,$(dangerous_variable))'` and `'$(call escape,$(shell your-command arg1 arg2))'`.